New & Used Mazda 2: In Depth

 GET A FREE PRICE QUOTE

 The Mazda 2 is a subcompact hatchback that’s the smallest car manufactures, with a shorter wheelbase than the MX-5 Miata.
 It’s aimed at the budget-conscious commuter who needs a car to handle the urban lifestyle and one that can be enjoyed.
-Even though it’s very simple and basic, it competes with the Hyundai Accent, Ford Fiesta, Kia Rio, and the Chevrolet Sonic.
+Even though it’s very simple and basic, it competes with the Hyundai Accent, Ford Fiesta, Kia Rio, and the Chevy Sonic.

 First launched as a 2011 model, the Mazda 2 is both the most affordable car from its maker and a less-expensive hatchback.
 The next car up in the line, the Mazda3 compact, charges more for its five-door hatchback than the entry-level four-door sedan--but the smaller Mazda2 only comes as a hatchback.